-County Galway's Turoe stone is one of most recognsable symbols of Celtic times in Ireland.
-It is one of four so-called 'cult stones' which survives from the Cetic period known as 'La Tene', defined by the swirling ornate patterns which cover most of the surface.
+County Galway's Turoe stone is one of most recognsable symbols of the Iron age times in Ireland.
+It is one of four so-called 'cult stones' which survives, carved in a style known as 'La Tene', defined by the swirling ornate patterns which cover most of the surface.

 Whatever the case, the design and execution of this intriguing monument is quite complex, as the illustration above shows.
 The engraving covers four panels, two of which are joined across the top.

 The monument was housed in a storage shed until 2015 when it was removed by the OPW and has not been replaced or made accessible to the public for a number of years now.
 You can read more about the status of the stone on Robert Chapple's archaeology blog.